Ontario District Hearing Committee:

 - The Respondent received approximately $1,018 in compensation from the purchase of the Mutual Fund by client LM.
 The Member subsequently clawed back this amount from the Respondent.

 No Prior Sanctions

 - The Respondent has not previously been the subject of MFDA disciplinary proceedings.

-- By entering into this Settlement Agreement, the Respondent has saved the New SRO the time, resources, and expenses associated with conducting a full hearing on the allegations.
+- By entering into the Settlement Agreement, the Respondent has accepted responsibility for his misconduct and has saved the New SRO the time, resources, and expenses associated with conducting a contested hearing of the allegations.

 - The sanctions are within the recommendations of the MFDA Sanction Guidelines and the reasonable range of appropriateness with regard to MFDA decisions submitted to us by Staff, made by MFDA Hearing Panels in similar circumstances.
 They are fair and reasonable and will serve as a specific and general deterrent.

 - The costs award is reasonable.

 Michael-Murray CoulterMichael-Murray CoulterIndustry Representative

 Brigitte GeislerBrigitte GeislerIndustry Representative